How To Survive A 10,000-Foot Fall

 What you land on makes a big difference, Allain says.

-Survivability, he says, is heavily influenced by g-forces – the acceleration force you feel when you suddenly change speed.
+Survivability, he says, is heavily influenced by G-forces – the acceleration force you feel when you suddenly change speed.

-Soft surfaces are easier on the body because they increase your stopping distance, which in turn decreases the g-forces you feel.
+Soft surfaces are easier on the body because they increase your stopping distance, which in turn decreases the G-forces you feel.
 So, Allain says that anything that increases a falling person's stopping distance is going to be beneficial.

-"A good thing to land on might be a tree, because a tree, you could hit the branches as you're going down," Allains says.
+"A good thing to land on might be a tree, because a tree, you could hit the branches as you're going down," Allain says.
 "If it's a good tree, that could really increase your stopping time and decrease your acceleration."

 Water could also be a good target, he says, as long as you don't belly-flop.